clouddley/docs/docs/apps/aws/create-a-git-connection-for-aws.md

 ---

-# Create a Git connection for AWS
+# Create a Git connection

 ## Configure your AWS account and Preferred Git Provider.